asbjornenge/dux/README.md

 The [Dispatcher](/) is responsible for distributing messages from publishers to subscribers.
 Any component can act as publisher or subscriber to any message channel.
 Messages will be broadcast to all subscribes of that channel.
 This flexibility allows the system to grow dynamically.

+If you are familiar with Flux, you will notice that the dispatcher is somewhat reversed in Dux.
+In Flux there are multiple Stores that needs to be informed about Actions.
+In Dux there is a single StateStore (at least in the basic design), but multiple Services that needs to be notified about changes to that state.

 ### Scheduler

 The [Scheduler](/) is responsible for managing components.
 It gets a list of *components* and *hosts* from the StateStore and makes decisions about where to run those components.
 It can both add and remove components.